ysbaddaden/prax.cr/README.md

 Prax proposes 2 solutions to resolve `.dev` domains:

-- an NSSwitch extension, only compatible wih glibc and no longer compatible with Google Chrome/Chromium;
-- a dnsmasq configuration, either throught NetworkManager or by installing dnsmasq manually (eg. through your Linux distribution package).
+- a dnsmasq configuration, either throught NetworkManager or by installing dnsmasq manually (eg. through your Linux distribution package);
+- an obsolete and deprecated NSSwitch extension, only compatible wih glibc and no longer compatible with Google Chrome/Chromium, and certainly more;

 Prax also supports http://xip.io domains, so you may use `myapp.129.168.0.1.xip.io` for example.
 This is very useful when using an external device like a smartphone or tablet or another computer.

+If your computer runs systemd, it's possible a service such as `systemd-networkd` or `systemd-resolved` or something else systemd took over, is conflicting with a local resolver.
+I don't have a solution —except to stay as far away as possible from systemd as possible.

 ### Port Redirections